All Stories

 A few years after attending her first union meeting, Joyce was elected to the executive board as a divisional vice president.
 She served on the SEIU 2015 Executive Board from 1992 until 2018, and on the SEIU State Council Board of Directors from 2013 to 2016.

-Her advocacy for homecare workers continues to this day.
+Her advocacy for home care workers continues to this day.
 Aside from her work with SEIU L2015, she has been one of CCA’s stalwart supporters as a board member since 2013.

 Joyce currently serves as a member volunteer for the Venice Pioneer Club, providing community support for Westside Japanese seniors.
 She is also on the executive board for the West Los Angeles Buddhist Temple.
 She takes pride in her work with the Buddhist Women’s Association as co-chair of its membership committee, in addition to her role as program consultant for Bay Street Arts, the Downtown Los Angeles Artist Space Cooperative.

-Since she started becoming involved with L2015, she has seen the union’s membership grow not just in numbers but also in diversity.
+Since she started becoming involved with L2015, she has seen the labor union’s membership grow not just in numbers but also in diversity.

 “At the time I first joined, there were not many Asian Americans who were caregivers in the union.
 But today it has changed, we have different cultural backgrounds and many different ethnicities,” she says.
 “It gives a great deal of energy to our movement.
 That all these different voices can contribute to the cause, to influence others.
 We’ve learned from each other.
 We’ve learned to work with each other.”